kolkko/npc-tracker/README.md

 ## Updates
 #### To do
 * Assess and improve accessibility of site.
+* Add helper descriptions to NPC and Place fields on form.
 * Add ability to create a new place when creating an NPC.
 * Include view of all NPCs and places that are in a specific location.
 * Create a user page, where account data can be downloaded and account deleted.